 The Daleks and the Master have had many encounters over the years and have actually fought many times.
 We can determine who is the strongest by looking at who has won more often.

 - In the Time War the two fought again with the Master having even been resurrected from the dead with the sole purpose of fighting them.
-However the Master fled to the very end of the universe.
-A place no time lord have ever dared go before, and on top of that he also turned himself into a human being and risked dying as one in order to avoid fighting them, giving the Daleks another victory.
+However the Master fled to the very end of the universe; a place no time lord have ever dared go before.
+On top of that he also turned himself into a human being, and risked dying as one in order to avoid fighting them, giving the Daleks another victory.

-- Finally whilst this isn’t technically a Dalek Master battle in “The Stolen Earth” the Daleks destroy the Valiant the main weapon of the Master the previous year.
-Only a handful of Daleks are able to blast the fuck out of the ship in like five seconds and blow it to pieces.
+- Finally whilst this isn’t technically a Dalek Master battle in “The Stolen Earth” a handful of Daleks destroy the Valiant, the main weapon of the Master from the previous year.

 As you can see the Daleks are clearly was more powerful than the Master.
 It makes sense really.
 Look at Rose, Martha, Captain Jack and Sarah Jane’s reaction to the Daleks arriving in “The Stolen Earth”.
 Its hard to imagine the Master inspiring as much fear in those characters.
 Indeed Martha laughed in the Masters face, also Martha was willing to walk the earth for a year to stop the Master, whilst when it was the Daleks she thought things were to bad and she tried to destroy the earth instead!
 The Daleks are clearly far more powerful than the Master in any of his or her incarnations.